 - Eyes are bluish and there is single nostril between the eyes.

 - The ammocoetes (larvae) feed on diatoms and protozoan.

 - Adults spawn in gravely riffles and then die.
 Individuals can lay over 1,000 eggs.

 - In two to four weeks the eggs hatch into a larval stage called ammocoetes.
-Ammocetes then burrow into soft mud and spend from five to seven years growing in their larval burrows.
-The length of ammocete life is difficult to determine and probably variable depending on location and food availability.
+Ammocoetes then burrow into soft mud and spend from five to seven years growing in their larval burrows.
+The length of ammocoete life is difficult to determine and probably variable depending on location and food availability.
 Then, they change into an immature adult stage which lasts over winter.
 They develop sexual maturity quickly, emerge from the mud and disperse as adults to the spawning grounds.

 - Adults never feed and live for about a year before dying.

 - As indicated by its common name, this species lives in small rivers, particularly clean headwaters of creeks and small rivers with coarse gravel to rock bottoms.

 - Application of non-selective chemicals to control sea lamprey likely led to their decline.